AI-Powered Search Engines: A Complete Guide

-AI-powered search engines represent a fundamental shift in how people find information online.
+AI-powered search engines change how people find information online.
 Instead of returning a list of links for users to sift through, these systems synthesize information from across the web and deliver direct answers—often with citations to their sources.

-For website owners and marketers, understanding how these systems work is no longer optional.
+For website owners and marketers, understanding how these systems work matters.
 AI platforms generated 1.13 billion referral visits in June 2025—a 357% increase from the previous year.
 While this still represents just 0.15% of global internet traffic compared to traditional search's 48.5%, AI traffic is growing seven times faster than any other channel.

 Traditional search engines like Google use algorithms to index web pages and rank them by relevance.
 AI search engines do something fundamentally different: they use Large Language Models (LLMs) combined with real-time web retrieval to generate answers.